Scaling limits for fractional polyharmonic Gaussian fields: Rigorous estimates for the finite difference scheme

 Applying this to $f(x)=\e^{-i\xi\cdot x}g(x)$, we find

 which implies the claim. \end{proof}

-Using Lemma \ref{l:disc_cont_FT}, we can now turn to the proof of our estimate on finite difference schemes. \begin{proof}[Proof of Theorem \ref{t:error_estimate}] By density, we can assume that $u$ is smooth; then, in particular, $u$ is a Schwartz function and $\F[u]$ is a Schwartz function as well.
+Using Lemma \ref{l:disc_cont_FT}, we can now turn to the proof of our estimate on finite difference schemes. \begin{proof}[Proof of Theorem \ref{t:error_estimate}] As $u\in H^t(\Omega)$ is supported in $\bar\Omega$, by the discussion in subsection \ref{ssec:cont-FGF} we can approximate it in $\dot H^t(\Omega)$-norm by functions in $C_c^\infty(\Omega)$.
+So by a density argument it suffices to consider the case that $u\in C_c^\infty(\Omega)$.
+Then, in particular, $u$ is a Schwartz function and $\F[u]$ is a Schwartz function as well.
 Therefore, all integrals and sums below will be well-defined.

-\textbf{Step 1:} \emph{Representation of the error.} From the definitions we have
+\textbf{Step 1.} \emph{Representation of the error.} From the definitions we have

 Using Lemma \ref{l:commute}, we can also rewrite, for $x\in\Omega_h$,

 where

 We can choose $v_h=I_1+I_2+I_3+I_4+I_5$ in \eqref{e:error_estimate}, and so it suffices to show that